Louis T. Leonowens: Business after the Borneo Company

 Wishing to not trade with either the Borneo company or the BBTC, Louis began trading with the French.
-However his cooperation with the French would be quickly over due to Siamese fears of French influence over the north.
+However his cooperation with the French was quickly over due to Siamese fears of French influence over the north.
 At the same time, when his foresters were at a BBTC office they saw a swarm of ants over the BBTC safe which they saw as an omen of prosperity and shifted their allegiance from Louis to the BBTC.
-This would drastically affect his supplies and forced him into cooperation with the BBTC.
-In August 1897, he travelled with Prince Nisbet to Yangon where he signed a 6-year agreement with the BBTC where the BBTC would pay £1800 for Louis to not get involved in timber and handed over his teak forests to the BBTC.
-After the deaths of the king of Lampang and Chiang Mai in March 1896 and November 1897 respectively, the Siamese government began consolidating their authority over the north.
-In 1898 he would support the proposal to buy land in Chiang Mai to encourage sport among Westerners.
+This drastically affected his supplies and forced him into cooperation with the BBTC.
+In August 1897, he travelled with Prince Nisbet to Yangon where he signed a 6-year agreement with the BBTC where the BBTC was to pay £1800 for Louis not to get involved in timber and handed over his teak forests to the BBTC.
+After the deaths of the kings of Lampang and Chiang Mai in March 1896 and November 1897 respectively, the Siamese government began consolidating their authority over the north.
+In 1898 he supported the proposal to buy land in Chiang Mai to encourage sport among Westerners.
 Louis married Reta May Maclaughlan on 12 August 1900.

 After their marriage, the two travelled to Lampang.
 In 1901, his 6-year agreement with the BBTC was terminated two years earlier then planned.
 Louis then sold the remaining logs to the BBTC's competitor the East Asiatic company.
 In Lampang, Louis often preferred and encouraged the cultivation of a variety of sweet glutinous rice the locals named 'Nai Louis'.
 Both Louis and Reta became popular in Lampang, and Louis was often treated as if he was a prince and was referred to as 'nai missa Louis'.